rokucommunity/rooibos/README.md

 At this point, it's WIP.
 I keep adding tests as bugs come up, and will continue to improve the test coverage.

-### Why 2.0.0?
+### Why 4.0.0?

-The latest version of Rooibos introduces a preprocessor which is a requirement for running all tests.
-I thought that was a significant enough departure to warrant a whole version bump.
+Rooibos now uses the excellent bsc compiler plugin mechanism to seamlessly integrate with the compiler and the vscode IDE extension.
+This is a breaking change - projects will require updates to work.